aspose-cad/Aspose.CAD-Reference-Tutorials/content/english/java/other-cad-tutorials/_index.md

 ---
-title: Other CAD Tutorials
+title: Other CAD Operations
-linktitle: Other CAD Tutorials
+linktitle: Other CAD Operations
 second_title: Aspose.CAD Java API
 description: Unlock the potential of Aspose.CAD for Java with our tutorials.
 From handling DGN elements to adding watermarks, boost your CAD skills effortlessly.
 type: docs
 weight: 32
-url: /java/other-cad-tutorials/
+url: /java/other-cad-operations/
 ---
 ## Introduction